-- 1. The number or proportion of LEP persons eligible to be served or likely to be encountered by the program or service - 2.
-The frequency with which LEP individuals encounter the program and/or activities - 3.
+- 1. The number or proportion of LEP persons eligible to be served or likely to be encountered by the program or service. - 2.
+The frequency with which LEP individuals encounter the program and/or activities. - 3.
 The nature and importance of the program, activity or service provided to people's lives, and - 4.
 The resources available to the federal financial recipient and costs.

 This assessment along with detailed reviews of the latest Census data examines the most prevalent non-English speaking populations and their geographic dispersion throughout Berks County.
 That analysis is detailed in a separate Limited English Proficiency (LEP) Plan that accompanies this PPP.
+Presently, under LEP guidelines, translation of 'vital documents' is provided in Spanish only.
+However, the front piece of all RATS documents will include language taglines in over 30 different languages stating that assistance will be provided in those languages on request.